 Here’s how to get started.

-Getting started with Google Shopping
+Getting Started with Google Shopping

-First of all you need to integrate your current online store with a product feed directly into the Merchant Center.
+Then you need to integrate your current online store with a product feed directly into the Merchant Center.

-Product feeds will include everything from product titles, descriptions, SKUs, pricing, stock / inventory, and more.
+Product feeds will include everything from product titles, descriptions, SKUs, pricing, stock/inventory, and more.

 If you currently host your ecommerce store on Shopify, you can use their own Google Shopping integration.